 Streams of Income for Musicians

 Tara is a huge believer and beneficiary of courses.
 We can educate ourselves online just as we can in person.
 There’s value in courses and value in subscriptions.
-There are so many ways to monetize your time and make some passive income.
+There are so many ways to monetize your time and make some passive income while discovering her true purpose.

 To find that stream of income, ask yourself these two questions: